top of page

 Term

-The Stormwater Management Committee shall be a standing committee, subject to yearly review and appointment by the RMHA-BOD.
+The SWC shall be a standing committee, subject to yearly review and appointment by the HOA.

 Organization

-The Committee will consist of no less than three members who are homeowners in the Rosedale community.
-The Committee will have a chairperson, who will be appointed by the RMHOA-BOD, based on the recommendations of the Committee.
-The chairperson will solicit members from the Rosedale community for membership on the Committee.
+The SWC will consist of no less than three (3) members who are homeowners in the Rosedale community.
+The SWC will have a chairperson, who will be appointed by the HOA, based on the recommendations of the Committee.
+The chairperson with the assistance of the HOA will solicit members from the Rosedale community for membership on the Committee.
 The Committee will hold, at a minimum, quarterly meetings, but may meet more often as necessary.
-Minutes and/or Action Item Listings will be prepared of all Committee meetings and provided to the BOD for review.

-The Committee chairperson or his/her designee will report to the Board of Directors at all regular BOD meetings.
-The BOD will accept or reject the recommended improvement, maintenance or repair plan(s) and act accordingly.
+The SWC chairperson or his/her designee will report to the HOA at all regular meetings.
+The HOA will accept or reject any contractors, improvements, maintenance or repairs recommended by the SWC.

 Planting on the Pond Littoral Shelf